 While a general distinction exists between Smriti and Shruti, there isn’t always a clear divide.
 In fact, it’s easier to think of these categories as scale or spectrum, with Smriti at one end, and Shruti at the other.

 Different sects of Hinduism place importance on different texts.
-However, there at least 7 main, universally recognized Hindu texts.
+However, there are at least 7 main, universally recognized Hindu texts.

-3 Main Shruti Texts
+3 main Shruti texts

 The Vedas are the oldest of the Hindu scriptures and form the very foundation of Hinduism.